Commentary on Parashat Vaera, Exodus 6:2 - 9:35

-Provided by the UJA-Federation of New York, which cares for those in need, strengthens Jewish peoplehood, and fosters Jewish renaissance.
+The following article is reprinted with permission from the UJA-Federation of New York, which cares for those in need, strengthens Jewish peoplehood and fosters Jewish renaissance.

 When God appoints Moses and Aaron to lead the Jews’ exodus from Egypt, the brothers are charged with a dual responsibility.
 On one hand, they must confront and negotiate with Pharaoh to secure the release of their people.
 On the other, Moses and Aaron must also convince the Jews to accept them as leaders and reliable bearers of God’s word.

-In Parashat Sh’mot, God appears to Moses and appoints him as the individual to lead the Jews out of slavery.
+In Parshat Sh’mot, God appears to Moses and appoints him as the individual to lead the Jews out of slavery.
 In a lengthy dialogue, Moses protests that he is not suited for the task, while God maintains that Moses is destined for leadership.
 Among his many concerns, Moses expresses doubt as to whether the Jews will believe that God has appeared to him and appointed him to lead them out of Egypt.
 God responds by equipping Moses with several “signs” (miracles) to convince the Jews of his divine approval.

 Different Images of Moses & The Snake

 In one of these miracles, Moses is commanded to throw down his staff, and when he does so, it turns into a snake (nachash).
 God then tells Moses to grab the snake by the tail, and when he does so the snake reverts back into a staff.
 This miracle, along with two others, is used to convince the Jews that Moses is the legitimate messenger of God.